dgraph-io/dgraph-docs/content/graphql/mutations/update.md

     name = "Update"
 +++

-Update mutations let you to update existing objects of a particular type.
-With update mutations, you can filter nodes and set and remove any field belonging to a type.
+Update mutations let you update existing objects of a particular type.
+With update mutations, you can filter nodes and set or remove any field belonging to a type.

 We use the following schema to demonstrate some examples.